James Fisher (2013)

 Following completion of the Scholarship I secured a job on the Civil Service Fast Stream where I have been working for the Ministry of Justice in London.
 I will be moving departments for the next few years but hope to be able to incorporate Japan into my career again soon.
 Daiwa was a unique, life-changing opportunity, without which I am sure I would not be where I am today.

-Vicky is currently working for the Civil Service in London.
+Vicky is currently working for the Ministry of Defence in London.

 Dr James D.J.
 Brown (2011)